writ312/Tree-of-Savior-Addon-Manager/README.md

 Grab the [latest release](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager/releases/latest), extract it, and run `Tree of Savior Addon Manager.exe`.

+# FAQ

+* Why is the size of the manager so large?

+This is an app made using [Electron](http://electron.atom.io/) which basically bundles [Chromium](https://www.chromium.org/Home) (the base of Chrome).
+Due to that, the size is bloated a little bit.

+* After deleting the `addons` folder An `Addon Loader` button is stuck on my screen.
+What do I do?

+Make sure to delete `SumAni.ipf` from the `data` folder.
+This has an addon inside it that's responsible for creating that button.
+If you are using @fiote's addons, you'll still need it to load his until he finishes converting his addons.

 # Submitting Addons

 Make a pull request to [Addons](https://github.com/Tree-of-Savior-Addon-Community/Addons) in order to update `addons.json` to point to your addon repository.
 Example: